MycophileHNS/posemesh-hns-discovery/README.md

 - Which public keys identify the operator?
 - Which endpoint should a robot, SDK, or agent call first?

 Today, answers like that can come from a console, a central API, a config file, or documentation.
 Those are useful, but they can also become single points of discovery.
+If the directory moves, an API changes, or a region is reorganized, clients need another way to find the next correct endpoint.

 This prototype explores another option: publish a small machine-readable discovery record in Handshake DNS TXT records.
-That TXT record can point to a JSON manifest.
+The TXT record can point to a JSON manifest.
 The manifest lists Posemesh service endpoints, capabilities, wallets, keys, regions, and health checks.

 The result is a stable name that can keep working even when the infrastructure behind it moves.
+This does not replace Posemesh APIs, the Posemesh Console, or Auki-controlled infrastructure.
+It gives them a resilient discovery layer.

 Live lookups require a Handshake-aware DNS resolver or resolver API.
 The default demo uses mock records so reviewers can understand the flow without setting up Handshake infrastructure.

-## Why Handshake + .posemesh matters for Posemesh
+## Why Handshake + .posemesh matters

 The proposed integration should stay focused on `.posemesh`.
 The intent is that `.posemesh` can become a resilient discovery root for Posemesh infrastructure if Auki chooses to accept and operate it.

+Handshake matters here because it can provide an owner-controlled name that is not tied to one cloud account, one API host, or one documentation page.
+The name can stay stable while the records behind it point to current infrastructure.

-The important idea is not “make a website resolve in a browser.”
+The important idea is not "make a website resolve in a browser."
 These names are headless.
 Agents, CLIs, SDKs, robots, and services can resolve them through DNS, resolver APIs, or Handshake-aware infrastructure.

 The useful idea is:

 > A Handshake name can act as an owner-controlled discovery and identity anchor for Auki-operated and community-operated Posemesh infrastructure.

+Handshake helps because the name can remain stable while endpoints, regions, keys, and service operators change.
+That makes Posemesh more resilient to API moves, cloud migrations, service reorganization, and future community-operated infrastructure.

+For the Auki team, the strongest reason to consider this is resilience: clients can start from a durable name, verify the metadata they receive, and then connect to the current Posemesh services.
+That creates a path toward decentralized discovery without forcing a production SDK fork.

+## Example .posemesh names

-These are hypothetical examples only.
+These examples are hypothetical.
 This repository does not control `.posemesh`, does not claim Auki has accepted or deployed it, and does not publish official Auki records.
-If `.posemesh` were gifted to and accepted by Auki, it could publish discovery records such as:

-- `hq.posemesh`: canonical Posemesh discovery manifest
-- `relays.posemesh`: Relay/Hagall discovery
+- `nils.posemesh` could identify a person, operator, or trusted node group.
+- `hq.posemesh` could identify Auki or Posemesh headquarters infrastructure.
+- `americaNorth.posemesh` could identify regional infrastructure.
+- `relays.posemesh` could publish relay discovery.
-- `domains.posemesh`: domain manager discovery
+- `domains.posemesh` could publish domain manager discovery.
-- `americaNorth.posemesh`: regional services and bootstrap nodes
-- `compute.posemesh`: reconstruction, splatter, VLM, and pathfinding services

 This repository demos `.posemesh` names such as `hq.posemesh`, `relays.posemesh`, and `americaNorth.posemesh`.

-Handshake helps because the name can remain stable while endpoints, regions, keys, and service operators change.
-That makes Posemesh more resilient to API moves, cloud migrations, service reorganization, and future community-operated infrastructure.

 ## What this prototype does